jerwinq19/SkillHub/README.md

-# 💻 Django Full-Stack Web App
+# 💻 SkillHub

-A simple yet powerful **full-stack web application** built using **Django**, designed to demonstrate clean architecture, modular development, and efficient backend logic.
+A simple skill market place where you can avail or post your own skills!

 ---